 The New York State Department of Health's (NYSDOH) requires premarket review by Clinical Laboratory Evaluation Program (CLEP) if the test is performed in New York State or the sample is from New York State.
+The Palmetto

-The Noridian jurisdictions are JE and JF.
-Laboratories within the Noridian jurisdictions do not test patient samples from New York State unless they have a large outreach business serving patients in New York.
-In the State of New York, CLEP compliance supersedes other forms of accreditation to avoid duplicative requirements, but this does not apply to labs in the Noridian jurisdictions that would require multiple rounds of certification.
+Jurisdictions are JM and J8.
+Laboratories within the Palmetto jurisdictions do not test patient samples from New York state unless they have a large outreach business serving patients in New York.
+In the State of New York, CLEP compliance supersedes other forms of accreditation to avoid duplicative requirements, but this does not apply to labs in the Palmetto jurisdictions that would require multiple rounds of certification.
 The "New York State" requirement would place an unnecessary financial and regulatory burden on laboratories that serve only a local patient population.
+Furthermore, 2018 NCCN guidelines for colorectal cancer state testing should be performed only in CLIA-approved laboratories and make no mention of New York State premarket review.
 As such, this criterion will act as an impediment to laboratory adoption of CGP assays and is likely to reduce local cancer patient's access to this testing.

-We recommend that Noridian strike the requirement for New York State Department of Health approval.
+We recommend that Palmetto strike the requirement for New York State Department of Health approval.
 Since the MolDx program's policies are now applied in approximately half the country, AMP and CAP believe it would not only be appropriate, but legally required, that testing requirements comply with the Department of Health and Human Services' national regulations, rather the requirements of any single state's health department.
-Specifically, we recommend the requirement be altered to state that the lab be "CLIA-certified or equivalent, as required."
-This requirement, as written, implies that all laboratories - whether or not they provide services to patients in the state of New York - are required to be certified by the New York State Department of Health in order to perform CGP testing in colorectal cancer patients.
+Specifically, we recommend the requirement be altered to state that the laboratory be "CLIA-certified or equivalent, as required."
+The draft policy requirement, as written, implies that all laboratories - whether or not they provide services to patients in the state of New York - must be certified by the New York State Department of Health in order to perform CGP testing in colorectal cancer patients.